joesingo/cms/readme.md

             ---
             <myelement>hello</myelement>

-          The resulting HTML from this example would then be
+          The resulting HTML would then be

                <div class='myelem'>Contents is: hello</div>